filecoin-project/filecoin-docs/basics/how-storage-works/filecoin-plus.md

 1. Head over to the [Fil+ Registry](https://filplus.fil.org/), and proceed with **For Clients**
 2. Click **Get Verified**
 3. Click on **General Verification**.
 This link will take you to the notary registry, where you can request DataCap to a specific notary.
-Notaries may specialize in the types of requests they’ll choose to support.
+Notaries may specialize in the types of requests they choose to support.
 It is recommended that you select a notary in your region of operation that also covers the general category of _Use Case_ you would classify yourself under
-4. Identify the notary you would like to apply to by selecting the checkbox on their row, and click **Make Request**
+4. Identify the notary you would like to apply to by selecting the checkbox on their row and clicking **Make Request**
 5. Fill out the form that should pop up.
 This is used by notaries in conducting any necessary due diligence before granting you the requested DataCap
 6. Click **Sign in with GitHub** to allow the app to create a GitHub issue on your behalf
 7. After you are signed in, the button should change to **Send request**.
 Click this to have an issue created on your behalf and sent to the right notary!